What to Know About CoQ10 During Pregnancy

 Okay, so how much CoQ10 should I take during pregnancy?
 Since eggs don't stop aging while you're pregnant, some women continue to take a small amount of CoQ10 (120 mg per day) during pregnancy.
 Our CoQ10 gummies contain 200 mg per serving for optimal results.
 We asked one of our Medical Advisors, the "Egg Whisperer" Dr. Aimee what she thinks:

 "I tell all of my fertility patients to start taking CoQ10—and to continue taking it until they are finished having children."

-That being said, you shouldn't use CoQ10 or any supplement without discussing it with your doctor first.
+That being said, you shouldn't use a CoQ10 supplement or any supplement without discussing it with your doctor first.